Probing gravity with non-linear clustering in redshift space: Conclusions

 \end{itemize}

 Finally, this work identifies several promising directions for future research.
 The use of Fourier-space fits, combined with advanced emulators such as BACCO, that effectively extend the range of (small) scales that are accurately modeled, could significantly enhance the precision and accuracy of the growth rate and $E_G$ estimations.
 These emulators offer improved modeling of the galaxy bias parameters in the non-linear regime and allow for direct estimation of noise parameters, potentially addressing many of the limitations identified in this study.
-Expanding the analysis to include alternative simulations and novel tools for modeling clustering in the non-linear regime will also provide new pathways to constrain gravity using the next generation of galaxy surveys.
+Expanding the analysis to include alternative simulations and novel tools for modeling clustering in the non-linear regime could also provide new pathways to constrain gravity using the next generation of galaxy surveys.

 In conclusion, this study presents an end-to-end cosmological analysis pipeline to constrain gravity using high-fidelity galaxy mocks for F5 and GR.
-Our results show the limitations of the $E_G$ statistic even for ideal next generation surveys, what opens the door to alternative approaches that combine multiple observables to break degeneracies between nuisance (\emph{e.g.}, galaxy bias) and cosmological parameters.
+Our results show the limitations of the $E_G$ statistic even for idealized next-generation surveys in the case where a fully modified-gravity-consistent modeling is not included.
+This motivates the exploration of alternative approaches that combine multiple observables to break degeneracies between nuisance (\emph{e.g.}, galaxy bias) and cosmological parameters.
 In particular, we envisage that using the now standard combination of photometric galaxy clustering and weak-lensing observables, known as the 3x2pt analysis, can provide a more optimal way of breaking the observed parameter degeneracies and provide more competitive constraints of gravity.
-We leave this study for future work (Alemany et al. in preparation).
+We leave this study for future work \cite{alemanygotor2025testingmodifiedgravity3x2pt}.